Chapter XI · revised 28 April 2026

 Legal RequirementRequired in 5 states; standard practice everywhereRequired in most states; standard practice everywhere

-Management StructureMember-managed or manager-managedBoard of directors + officers
+Management StructureMember-managed or manager-managedBoard of directors plus officers

 Dispute ResolutionOften included in the agreementLess commonly included (relies on corporate law)